water-we-doing/tutorials/README.md

-# Tutorials for Python and GoogleColab
+# Tutorials for Python, GEE, and GoogleColab

 These are basic (and verbose) tutorials with helpful code and background for using Python in and outside of Google Colab.